eslint/rfcs/designs/2019-recoverable-error-handling/README.md

 - `vue-eslint-parser`<br>
   It reports [HTML parse errors](https://html.spec.whatwg.org/multipage/parsing.html#parse-errors) and JavaScript syntax errors in `<template>` as [Recoverable Errors], then [vue/no-parsing-error](https://eslint.vuejs.org/rules/no-parsing-error.html) rule converts the errors to messages.
 Therefore, it can provide [Recoverable Errors].

+### How should custom parsers use AST with [Recoverable Errors]?

+This feature intends to be used for the syntax errors which don't affect AST shape.
+For example, name conflicts, type errors, etc. This feature doesn't intend to support invalid AST.

+If recovering of a syntax error makes invalid AST as ESTree or unexpected mapping between AST and tokens, it should not be [Recoverable Errors].

+### How should rules support AST with [Recoverable Errors]?

+If given AST is valid along with [Recoverable Errors], rules should support that case.

+If mapping between AST nodes and tokens was broken, probably rules cannot support that case.

 ## Documentation

 - [Disabling Rules with Inline Comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments) section should note about [Recoverable Errors].
 The directive comments cannot hide the [Recoverable Errors].